Kowal Sentry Integration for Magento 2

 catalog_product_alert:10

-Use when a cron runs irregularly and you want to reduce false alerts.
+Use when a cron sometimes runs irregularly and you want to reduce false alerts.

 Max runtime per job